NilFoundation/proof-market-toolchain/gitbook-docs/market/front-end.md

 ### Statement list

-The statements list shows the [statements](overview.md/#circuits-and-statements) available on the Proof Market, like MINA or Solana state-proofs, and their price change in the last 24 hours.
+The statements list shows the [statements](overview.md/#circuits-and-statements) available on Proof Market, like MINA or Solana state-proofs, and their price change in the last 24 hours.
 Here you can search the statements to create an order to buy or sell proofs.
 Selection of a statement in this view also affects all the other components.